ava-labs/subnet-evm/cmd/README.md

 ```

 Now we can get the network up and running.
-Open some terminal tabs and enter the following commands.

-Here's some more information on [avalanche-network-runner](https://docs.avax.network/subnets/network-runner) and how to download it.
+Start the server in a terminal in a new tab using avalanche-network-runner.
+Here's some more information on [avalanche-network-runner](https://docs.avax.network/subnets/network-runner), how to download it, and how to use it.

- Start the server in a terminal tab

 ``` bash
 avalanche-network-runner server \